markqvist/LXMF/README.md

 LXMF is a simple and flexible messaging format and delivery protocol that allows a wide variety of implementations, while using as little bandwidth as possible.
 It is built on top of [Reticulum](https://github.com/markqvist/reticulum) and offers zero-conf message routing, end-to-end encryption and Forward Secrecy by default.

-User-facing clients that use LXMF include:
+User-facing clients build on LXMF include:

 - [Sideband](https://github.com/markqvist/sideband)
 - [Nomad Network](https://github.com/markqvist/nomadnet)